 Like most Americans these days, you’re stuck at home.
 Your office is closed.
 Your favorite local hangouts are shuttered.
 The holiday gathering you planned didn’t happen.
 It’s hard to avoid a creeping sense of claustrophobia.

-And, if you decided to custody with a big corporate custodian after leaving your wirehouse, you may be feeling a similar sensation in your professional life too.
-Many independent advisors go down this path – only to find themselves feeling more constrained and less free to run their business the way they wanted than they anticipated.
+If you decided to custody with a big corporate custodian after leaving your wirehouse, you may be feeling a similar sensation in your professional life too.
+Many independent advisors go down this path – only to find themselves feeling more constrained and less free to run their business the way they wanted.
 If you chose to go independent, you did it for a reason – you want to serve your clients as you see fit.
 You want to call the shots—free from red tape, subpar proprietary products, and onerous rules that overshadow the client’s best interests.

 Now, you may find yourself asking: “Is this what freedom is supposed to feel like?”